sferlix/frankAllSkyCam/README.md

 # `pip3 install frankAllSkyCam`

-installation is done.
+installation is done, but you need to configure according to your preferences.
 Launch the program:

 `python3 -m frankAllSkyCam`

+It will create some folders and the config.txt file.
-to configure your system, edit the single config.txt like this:
+Edit the single config.txt like this:

 `nano /home/pi/frankAllSkyCam/config.txt`